 top of page

-The Northern Angeles National Monument will help protect against threats like mining, development, highways, and habitat fragmentation while improving cultural, recreation and open space protections.
+Together we can defend against threats like mining, development, highways, and habitat fragmentation while protecting ancient burial and cultural, recreation access, and open space.
 Our local national forest has its challenges.
 It has been neglected for years, with facilities closing and staffing all but gone.
-It needs more resources and a new management direction, all of which a national monument designation could help provide.
-A national monument will better honor our history, improve recreation, and better preserve habitat for wildlife.
+It needs more resources and a new management direction.
+Better protections for this area will better honor our history, improve recreation, and better preserve habitat for wildlife.

 THE NORTHERN ANGELES NATIONAL FOREST WONDERS